-Belgian legal entities subject to Belgian legal entities tax (impôt des personnes morales/rechtspersonenbelasting) the withholding tax on interest will constitute the final tax in respect of such income.
 Belgian legal entities which qualify as Eligible Investors and which consequently have received gross interest income due to the fact that they hold the Bonds through an Exempt Account with the NBB-SSS, are required (if such entities cannot invoke a final withholding tax exemption) to declare and pay a 30 per cent. withholding tax to the Belgian tax authorities themselves (which withholding tax then generally also constitutes the final taxation in the hands of the relevant investors).